 Situated in South Asia, India is a country with deep cultural roots and a rich heritage.
 A great country for budget travel, India is popular for its forts and palaces.
 You can visit India to find yourself through yoga, to lose yourself in the mountains of Himalayas, to be mesmerised by the ancient temples.
-The crowded bazaars, blaring traffic, filmy music the colour, the noise, the chaos will leave you amazed and overwhelmed.
+The crowded bazaars, blaring traffic, filmy music, the colour, the noise and not to forget, the chaos will leave you all amazed and overwhelmed.

 Great diversity in landscape and culture.
 Blessed with natural beauty.
 Ancient heritage and architecture.
 Yoga and meditation.